 Clear to slightly cloudy pool - Has not been treated for a while and needs a wake-up call for summer.

-- Super shock dose at 6 times the daily recommend dose for your pool size.
+- Super shock dose at 6 times the daily recommended dose for your pool size.

 Green pool - However can still see the bottom.